ogiladi/LyapunovFunDR/README.md

 # LyapunovFunDR
-Accompanying code for the paper "A Lyapunov function construction for the Douglas-Rachford operator in a non-convex setting"
+Accompanying code for the paper "A Lyapunov function construction for the Douglas-Rachford operator in a non-convex setting".
+The draft can be found at http://arxiv.org/abs/1708.08697.